microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing the cloned repository opened in the dev container](./img/vscode_dev_container_trust_folder.png)

-- Click on the GitHub icon in the VSCode toolbar, click on _Manage Unsafe Repositories_ and select the _jumpstart-agora-apps_ repository to whitelist it.
+- Click on the GitHub icon in the VSCode toolbar, click on _Manage Unsafe Repositories_ and select the _jumpstart-agora-apps_ repository to add it to the allow list.

     ![Screenshot showing the trust repository prompt in VSCode](./img/vscode_dev_container_trust_repository.png)